- About HCCC

 We accept applications on a rolling basis, but you should apply as early as possible for the semester you wish to join.

-If you have identified as a Veteran, Spouse/Dependent or Active Duty Member you must provide valid identification to the Office of Enrollment Services or School VA Certifying Official.
+If you have identified as a Veteran, Spouse/Dependent, or Active Duty Member you must provide valid identification to the Office of Enrollment Services or the Veterans Certifying Official.
 Valid identification includes DD-214, Military ID, or Eligibility Letter.

 Veterans, Spouses/Dependents, and Active Duty Members must activate VA benefits via VONAPP or VA website.
 Please visit https://www.ebenefits.va.gov/ebenefits/apply and click on "Education and Training" to apply.

-Veterans, Spouses/Dependents, and Active Duty Members must provide Eligibility Letter before VA benefits can be processed by School VA Certifying Official.
+Veterans, Spouses/Dependents, and Active Duty Members must provide Eligibility Letter before VA benefits can be processed by the Veterans Certifying Official.

 It is important to follow the steps listed above to ensure you receive any VA benefits you may be eligible for.
 If you have any questions, please contact firstname.lastname@example.org.